 The file below contains the trust level data:

-The anonymised respondent level data set will be made available via the UK Data Archive in due course.
+Anonymised respondent level data will be made available via the UK Data Archive in due course.

 Results from previous surveys